tamersp25/docs/docs/data/README.md

 ## Overview

-We'll provide a quick, high-level of the requirements for working with structured data within the Veritone platform, for both primary and secondary data.
+We'll provide a quick, high-level overview of the requirements for working with structured data within the Veritone platform, for both primary and secondary data.
 For step-by-step instructions, check out the [Quick Start Guide](/data/quick-start).

 **Register a Schema:** To use structured data within the Veritone platform, the first step is to register and upload a schema for your data.
 The schema, which should be in JSON format, gives Veritone the information needed to properly ingest, store and index your data.